svn2github/dotnetzip/Readme.txt

      End Using

+The using clause is important; don't leave it out.

 The simplest way to Extract all the entries from a zipfile looks like this:

       using (ZipFile zip = ZipFile.Read(NameOfExistingZipFile))
       {
         zip.ExtractAll(args[1]);